District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Usage Notes

 \subsection{Weather stations data}

 The weather information obtained from the weather stations could be used together with the thermal images gathered by the rooftop observatory to estimate urban heat fluxes.
-Air temperature, relative humidity, dew point, wind speed and direction, gust speed, and solar radiation were measured by eight weather stations.
+Eight weather stations measured air temperature, relative humidity, dew point, wind speed and direction, gust speed, and solar radiation.

 Weather stations near the observatory camera could be used to calculate $\tau^{atm}_{ij}$ in the following equation according to Waldemar and Klecha \cite{waldemar2015modeling,https://doi.org/10.48550/arxiv.2210.11663}: